Encouraging girls’ participation in advanced maths

 - A one page summary of the key points from the research relating to each of those five factors

-- Gender and participation in mathematics and further mathematics A-Levels: a literature review – a report published by the Institute of Education for the legacy Further Mathematics Support Programme
+- Gender and participation in mathematics and further mathematics A-Levels: a literature review – a report published by the Institute of Education for the Further Mathematics Support Programme

 If you want to explore other relevant research into gender and participation in maths (and other STEM subjects).